-Year Ended December 31,
+Year E Year Ended December 31,

-(\$ in millions) 2020 2021 2022
+(\$ in millions) 2021 2022 2023

-Gross profit \$ 43.5 \$ 91.4 \$ 158.2
+Gross profit 91.4 158.2 233.6

-Operating profit (loss) 8.4 (65.7) (189.3)
+Operating profit (loss) (65.7) (189.3) (137.1)

-Net profit (loss) \$ 3.9 \$ (74.9) \$ (195.4)
+Net profit (loss) (74.9) (195.4) (133.8)

 Gross Merchandise Value.
-We derive the substantial part of our revenue from fees we charge for the use of our integrated platform solution and fulfillment services.
-These fees are generally correlated with the total value of transactions processed through our platform.
+We derive a substantial part of our revenue from fees we charge for the use of our integrated platforms solutions and fulfillment services.
+These fees are generally correlated with the total value of transactions processed through our platforms.
 We assess the growth in transaction volume using a metric we refer to as Gross Merchandise Value ("GMV") which is defined as the combined amount we collect from the shopper and the merchant for all components of a given transaction, including products, duties and taxes and shipping.
-GMV does not represent revenue earned by us; however, the GMV processed through our platform is an indicator of the volume of cross-border transactions processed through our platform by our
+GMV does not represent revenue earned by us; however, the GMV processed through our platforms is an indicator of the volume of transactions processed through our platforms by our merchants.